sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

 Fire Insights provide an array of sample workflows to showcase capabilities and usage of processors.

-These workflows are bundled together in following projects that can be accessed in Sample Projects tab.
+These workflows are bundled together in the following projects that can be accessed in Sample Projects tab.

 Data Preparation Project
 ----------------------------------------